 Regarding window treatments, steer clear of heavy curtains in a small bedroom.
 A light roller blind or venetian is a nice option and doesn’t dominate the space.

-Furniture in a Small Dining Room
+3. Furniture for a Small Dining Room

 Many small spaces like apartments don’t even have room for a dining table.
 You either have to be very clever about how you squeeze one in, or come to terms with the fact that dinner in front of the tele is your new normal (trust me, I have a dining table and eat in front of the TV most nights, so it’s not all bad).
 Here are some additional points…